 As a client, one needs to understand that freelancers are ever busy, and they always dedicate a given amount of time per project.
 Once the videos have been delivered to you, you ought to find the time to go through them as soon as possible, at least within the next few days.
 However, if one goes for several weeks without communication, the videographers automatically assume that everything is fine.

 When you hit them with the “I need you to edit out this part,” three weeks later, you will have inconvenienced them and their schedules.
-This is a major issue faced by both the beginner and seasoned videographers.
+This is a major issue faced by both beginner and seasoned videographers.
 After all, clients can’t all be the same.

 Moreover, communication shouldn’t only be after the project but also before.
 Both the client and the videographer have to iron out all the factors pertaining to the format to be used, how the video will be shot, and all the nitty-gritty, which will affect your final product.
-Doing so is good as it ensures that you are both sailing in the same ship, and to avoid surprises in the end.
+Doing so is good as it ensures that you are both sailing in the same ship, and avoiding surprises in the end.

 3. Wrong delivery formats